 *UK Government Research Assessment Exercise, 2008

-All fees include study trips in UK and Abroad unless otherwise stated.
-A non-refundable deposit of £500 is payable within one month of being offered a place on Undergraduate and Postgraduate Programmes as well as the part-time courses.
-The balance of the fee is payable six weeks prior to the commencement of the first term.
+All fees include study trips in UK and abroad unless otherwise stated.
+A non-refundable deposit of 5% of the course fees is payable within six weeks of being offered a place Postgraduate Programmes as well as the part-time courses.
+The balance of the fee is payable 1 September of the relevant academic year.
 Payment may be made by bank transfer, cheque or credit card (Visa or MasterCard).
 Course calendar and fees are subject to change.

 Christie’s Education faculty consists of academics offering a wide range of experience and specialisation.
 Each student is assigned a personal tutor at the beginning of the year who will guide their academic progress and is responsible for advice and support throughout their course of studies.

 Dr Douglas Brine

 Dr Louise Govier